ucdavisdatalab/workshop_intro_to_remote_computing/chapters/02_environment-setup.md

 module unload julia
 ```

-Note that when you log out, Farm will automatically unload any modules you
+Note that when you log out, the cluster will automatically unload any modules
-loaded.
+you loaded.

 (micromamba)=